??

 The Faringdon Museum

-In 2019, Faringdon got its own museum, located in the Pump House.
-It provides a permanent display that gives a history of our fascinating town.
-It was assembled and curated by Faith Carpenter and incorporates a collection of fossils provided by the Oxfordshire Geology Trust from the Faringdon Sponge Gravels.
+Faringdon Museum 2019In 2019, Faringdon got its own museum, located in the Pump House.
+The museum is funded by Faringdon Town Council and Oxfordshire County Council.
+It provides a permanent display that gives a history of our fascinating town assembled and curated by Faith Carpenter.
+There is a complete timeline of Faringdon’s history, also cabinets displaying Faringdon fossils, Faringdon’s ancient residents, Faringdon at war and much more.
+In particular the museum incorporates a collection of fossils provided by the Oxfordshire Geology Trust from the unique Faringdon Sponge Gravels.
 There is also a presentation of the unique life and works of the eccentric Lord Berners who lived at Faringdon House.
+Also, a very interesting little snapshot of life in Faringdon during the First World War.

 The Community Theatre

-The Community Theatre was built at the back of the Pump House on Swan Lane in 1976.
+Sinbad The Sailor 1993 3The Community Theatre was built at the back of the Pump House on Swan Lane in 1976.
 As part of the Community Centre it was used for various local events and Faringdon Dramatic Society produced three plays a year there from 1978-95.
 The use of the Pump House as a community centre collapsed in 1999 and the theatre became unused and progressively derelict.
 Lord Faringdon, who owns the building donated £2,000 and a charity organisation called “The Old Pump House Project” raised £19,000 to revamp the building; and renovation work started in April 2013.
 Access formally only through the Pump House has also been reopened at the back on Swan Lane.
 The Pump House Project was set up to promote the use of the building for meetings and classes and other forms of recreation and leisure time occupations.

 The Portwell